 We generally follow \cite{ChaMoo18}, but introduce more compact notations.
 First, we denote $\mathbf{x}\in\mathbb{R}^n$ as the clean image and $\mathbf{Z}\in\mathbb{R}^n$ as its additive noise-corrupted version, namely, $\Z=\x+\mathbf{N}$.
 We make the following assumptions on $\mathbf{N}$; \begin{compactitem} \item $\E(\N)=\mathbf{0}$ and $\text{Cov}(\N)=\sigma^2 \mathbf{I}_{n\times n}$. \item Each noise component, $N_i$, is independent and has a symmetric distribution. \end{compactitem} Note we do not necessarily assume the noise is identically distributed or Gaussian.
 Moreover, as in universal denoising, we treat the clean $\mathbf{x}$ as an individual image without any prior or probabilistic model and only treat $\mathbf{Z}$ as random, which is reflected in the upper case notation.

-A denoiser is generally denoted as $\hat{\mathbf{X}}(\Z)\in\mathbb{R}^n$, of which the $i$-th reconstruction, $\hat{X}_i(\Z)$, is a function of the entire noisy image $\Z$.
-The standard loss function to measure the denoising quality is MSE, denoted as
+A denoiser is generally denoted by $\hat{\mathbf{X}}(\Z)\in\mathbb{R}^n$, of which the $i$-th reconstruction, $\hat{X}_i(\Z)$, is a function of the entire noisy image $\Z$.
+The standard loss function to measure the denoising quality is MSE, denoted by